Trust Architecture for Agentic AI

 Diligence Findings

-What Diligence Finds, And What It Costs You
+What Diligence Finds – And What It Costs You

 Every gap in your commercial infrastructure is a line item in someone else's valuation model.
 These aren't hypothetical risks.
 They're the patterned findings that appear in diligence on AI-native businesses.

-Liability
+⚖️ Liability

-IP Ownership
+🔐 IP Ownership

-Data Risk
+🗄️ Data Risk

-Model Risk
+🤖 Model Risk

-Regulatory
+📋 Regulatory

-What your contracts say about accuracy and your actual AI behaviour may not match.
 If your agreements include representations about accuracy and your product's actual behaviour isn't fully documented, that gap is a warranty problem.

-Procurement
+🏢 Procurement

-Framework
+Diagnostic Framework

 The ARAF Framework